onwardfave/ecommerce-app/README.md

 Comprehensive error handling is in place, with consistent error responses and logging for debugging.

 The auth microservice, as a demonstration of this feature uses a standard error format for catching errors downstream.
+The wiston logger is used for this purpose:

+This configuration is under

+auth-service\src\utils\logger.ts

 ### Testing